aungkhantko/os-project/notes.md

 $$          ; Address of the beginning of the current section
 $-$$        ; Length of section
 int 0x10    ; Interrupt for BIOS video service
-            ; Higher byte used for mode
+            ; Higher byte of ax used for mode
-            ; Lower byte character to print
+            ; Lower byte of axcharacter to print int 0x13    ; BIOS disk read service
+            ; ah 0x02 for read sector function
+            ; al for number sectors to read
+            ; dl for drive number
+            ; ch for cylinder number
+            ; dh for head number
+            ; cl for sector on disk
 ```